-- School: - Author(s), with their IEEE membership number(s): - Name, address and e-mail of author to whom correspondence should be addressed: - Name, address and e-mail of Student Branch Counselor:
+- School: - Author(s), with their IEEE membership number(s): - Name, address and e-mail of author to whom correspondence should be addressed: - Name, address, contact phone and e-mail of Student Branch Counselor - Name, address, contact phone and e-mail of Student Branch Chair

-• Paper title:

-• What is the problem and why is it important?

-• What is the original contribution of this work?
-Be explicit.

-• Does this work check and / or extend previously reported work?
+- Paper title: - What is the problem and why is it important? - What is the original contribution of this work?
+Be explicit. - Does this work check and/or extend previously reported work?
 What work?
 Give references.
 Be explicit.
-How does this contribution compare to previously published work?

-• If the paper is to be submitted to one of the IEEE Transactions, which Transactions would be the most appropriate?
+How does this contribution compare to previously published work? - If the paper is to be submitted to one of the IEEE Transactions, which Transactions would be the most appropriate?